Documentary ExposΓ©

 • Only 6% of global soy goes to direct human food consumption.

-• Blaming tofu rather than beef is not an ecological argument — it is a deflection strategy.
+• Blaming tofu rather than beef is not an ecological argument, it is deflection.

 Claim 5 Distraction 5 / 7